hu-qing-hua/hu-qing-hua.github.io/_posts/2024-08-28-Standard-C++-Programming-Learning-Notes(2).markdown

 4. Copy Assignment Operator: Assigns the contents of one object to another object
 5. Move Assignment Operator: Moves the resources of one object to another object
 6. Destructor: Frees any dynamically allocated resources owned by an object when it is destroyed
+### 5️⃣ Rules of Zero,Three,and Five

-**Rule of zero**
+**Rule of zero**<br>
-If you don’t need a constructor or a destructor or copy assignment etc. Then simply don’t use it!
+If you don’t need a constructor or a destructor or copy assignment etc. Then simply don’t use it!<br>
-**If your class relies on objects/classes that already have these SMFs implemented, then there’s no need to reimplement this logic!**
+**If your class relies on objects/classes that already have these SMFs implemented, then there’s no need to reimplement this logic!**<br>
 ```cpp
 class a_string_with_an_id() {
 public: